 WARNING: To reduce the risk of injury, turn unit off and disconnect machine from power source before installing and removing accessories, before adjusting or changing set-ups or when making repairs.
-Be sure the trigger switch is in the OFF position.
 An accidental start-up can cause injury.

-WARNING: The teeth of a new blade are very sharp and can be dangerous.
+WARNING: When mounting the saw blade, wear protective gloves.
+The teeth of the saw blades are very sharp and can be dangerous.

 WARNING: The saw blade MUST be replaced as described in this section.
 ONLY use saw blades as specified under Technical Data.
-We suggest DT99565.
+We suggest DT4226.
 NEVER fit other saw blades.